sneakertack/crystallize/readme.md

 ## Status

-This library is approximately 80% complete.
+This library is approximately 90% complete.
 The following features remain on the roadmap:

 - The reverse operation to `crystallize()` (probably `crystallize.smash()`)
-- Phrase-based excludes
 - How to not over-reverse when reversing, for values that are objects.
 - Upload it to the npms